A Stock You Should Be Looking At: GitLab Inc. (NASDAQ:GTLB) - The Dwinnex

 Shares Statistics:

-The stock has traded on average 1.73M shares per day over the past 3-months and 1.38M shares per day over the last 10 days, according to various share statistics.
-A total of 147.80M shares are outstanding, with a floating share count of 83.95M.
-Insiders hold about 2.50% of the company’s shares, while institutions hold 82.00% stake in the company.
-Shares short for GTLB as of Jul 14, 2022 were 5.77M with a Short Ratio of 3.55, compared to 6.13M on Jun 14, 2022.
+According to the various share statistics, GTLB traded on average about 1.75M shares per day over the past 3-months and 1.45M shares per day over the past 10 days.
+A total of 147.80M shares are outstanding, with a floating share count of 83.91M.
+Insiders hold about 1.50% of the company’s shares, while institutions hold 82.00% stake in the company.
+Shares short for GTLB as of Jul 14, 2022 were 5.77M with a Short Ratio of 4.56, compared to 6.13M on Jun 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 3.91% and a Short% of Float of 8.13%.

 Earnings Estimates

-Its stock is currently analyzed by 11 different market analysts.
-The consensus estimate for the next quarter is $-0.24, with high estimates of $-0.15 and low estimates of $-0.27.
+The company has 11 analysts who recommend its stock at the moment.
+The consensus estimate for the next quarter is -$0.24, with high estimates of -$0.15 and low estimates of -$0.27.

 Revenue Estimates